SerkanSipahi/consistentity/README.md

 ```

-But why is it not maintainable?
+But why is that not maintainable?
 Well, the answer is very simple!
-If your entities struct are changed then you have to correct in all template files.
+If your entities struct are changed then you have to correct it in all template files.
 Thats why you have to use `ConsistEntity`:

 ```js
 ...